How Long Does Truck Driver Training Take?

 CDL-A Training In 3-6 Weeks

 Unlike other skilled trades or certification programs, CDL-A training does not take several months or even years to complete.
-In fact, if you’re willing to take a full-time training course that runs 5 days a week, you can obtain your CDL-A and be ready for a trucking job in as few as 3-6 weeks.
+In fact, if you’re willing to take a full-time training course that runs 5 days a week, you can obtain your license and be ready for a trucking job in as few as 3-6 weeks.

 CDL-A Training In About 3 Months